juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+JUCE widgets now query the LookAndFeel to determine the TypefaceMetricsKind to use.
+By default, the LookAndFeel will specify the "portable" metrics kind, which may change the size of text in JUCE widgets, depending on the font and platform.

+**Possible Issues**

+Using "portable" metrics may cause text to render at a different scale when compared to the old "legacy" metrics.

+**Workaround**

+If you want to restore the old metrics, e.g. to maintain the same text scaling in an existing app, you can override LookAndFeel::getDefaultMetricsKind() on each LookAndFeel in your application, to return the "legacy" metrics kind.

+**Rationale**

+Using portable font metrics streamlines the development experience when working on applications that must run on multiple platforms.
+Using portable metrics by default means that new projects will benefit from this improved cross-platform behaviour from the outset.

+## Change

 Signatures of several Typeface member functions have been updated to accept a new TypefaceMetricsKind argument.
 The getAscent(), getDescent(), and getHeightToPointsFactor() members have been replaced by getMetrics(), which